 What is your media diet?

-I read best with real magazines and newspapers, and I subscribe to the New Yorker.
-I’ve tried to transform my social media accounts into an actual newsfeed, so I follow accounts like The New York Times, The Washington Post, and Vox, as well as various thought leaders I respect.
-I also listen to a lot of podcasts, including The Daily, 99% Invisible, and Pod Save America.
+I subscribe to the New Yorker, The New York Times, and The Washington Post, and follow various thought leaders I respect on social media.
+I also listen to a lot of podcasts, including 99% Invisible, On Being with Krista Tippett, and Design Matters.